U-Blocks/UTP/README.md

 ```

 ### Screenshots
 Due to the extreme ease of use of UTP, there is no wiki available.
-You can view related screenshots of UTP form images folder of this repo.
+You can view related screenshots of UTP from images folder of this repo.

 ![](https://img.shields.io/badge/language-python-blue.svg) [![GitHub License](https://img.shields.io/github/license/umarurize/UTP)](LICENSE)